Trusted

 He lobbied to support the Dodd-Frank Act and led the CFTC in writing rules that would regulate the swaps market when the Act took effect.
 He is also known for his investigative efforts in the interbank offered rate (LIBOR) financial scandal.
 Gensler’s effort as Chair of the CFTC led to financial institutions getting fined hundreds of millions in penalties for manipulating LIBOR and artificially reducing rates.

-Gensler left CFTC in 2014 and was awarded the 2014 Tamar Frankel Fiduciary Prize for his reforms in the financial sector.
-In January 2021, President Biden nominated Gensler as the Chairman of the Securities and Exchange Commission, and the Senate confirmed his five-year term in April 2021.
+Gensler left CFTC in 2014.
+He was awarded the 2014 Tamar Frankel Fiduciary Prize for his reforms in the financial sector.
+In January 2021, President Biden nominated Gensler as the Chairman of the SEC.
+The Senate confirmed his five-year term in April 2021.

 Gensler at the SEC

 In his first year in office, Gensler addressed regulatory concerns on cryptocurrencies and other digital assets.
 He argues that most cryptocurrencies should fall under the SEC as securities.
-As the SEC Chairman, Gensler has built a strong reputation as a no-nonsense regulator who is quickly building a legacy from his crackdown on cryptocurrency regulation.
+As the SEC Chairman, Gensler has established a reputation as a no-nonsense regulator, focusing heavily on cryptocurrency regulation.

 What is Gary Gensler’s salary and net worth?

-As chairman of the Securities and Exchange Commission, Gary Gensler received a monthly salary of around $32,000.
-His most recent disclosure estimated his net worth is between $40 million and $116.2 million, as per Fox News Digital Analysis.
+His most recent disclosure estimated his net worth to be between $40 million and $116.2 million, as per Fox News Digital Analysis.

 As a former investment banker, Gensler has amassed employment assets and retirement accounts worth between $3.1 million and $12 million.
-His other assets, mostly investments in exchange-traded funds (ETF), are valued between $36.9 million and $104 million, according to his public financial disclosures.
+His other assets, mostly investments in exchange-traded funds (ETF), have a value between $36.9 million and $104 million, according to his public financial disclosures.

 What is Gary Gensler’s primary source of income?